qsnake/gpaw/doc/documentation/densitymix/densitymix.rst

   0 & \text{otherwise}
   \end{cases}

-which correspond to the reciprocal space metric
+which corresponds to the reciprocal space metric

 .. math::